deannabosschert/project_tech_a1/readme.md

 - chat

 ### When at home:
-- [ ] Re-install HeidiSQL/MySQL --> tried to do so with dataroaming in Ardennen but halfwag I went through my mb's...
+- [ ] Re-install HeidiSQL/MySQL --> tried to do so with dataroaming in Ardennen but halfway I went through my mb's...

 ## Example